 In this tutorial, we will demonstrate how to count cells that contain specific text in Excel and Google Sheets.

 The COUNTIF Function counts cells that meet a criteria.
 We can use the COUNTIF Function to count the number of cells that contain specific text by using asterisk wildcards.

 Asterisk wildcards represent any number of any characters.
 By adding them before and after our text, we can count the number of cells where the text is found anywhere within the cell.

-By putting the last name “Hodge” inside of the asterisks, the COUNTIF formula calculates all string values within the range that contain the name “Hodge”.
+By putting the last name “Hodge” inside of the asterisks, the COUNTIF Functions calculates all string values within the range that contain the name “Hodge”.